jamf/ReEnroller/README.md

 * Select a policy to run after a successful enrollment.
 * Deploy the package with policy or push it to an individual machine from within the app.

+Important: After enrolling in the new server the user must approve the MDM profile for macOS 10.13 and above.

 **Be sure to view the help for detailed usage instructions.

 Thanks @fauxserve for coming up with the idea and initial bash version.